rjfinn/starterkit-tutorials-bak/tutorials/cellular-iot-button.md

 ![alt text](../images/ButtonsFlow.jpg "Buttons Flow")
 <br/>In Flow, data *flows* left to right.
 The inputs are on the far left and the outputs on the far right.
 In between are various nodes used to normalize data, perform calculations, or implement business rules.
 Each node passes along its output using the *msg* object and the *msg.payload* property.

-This flow has two inputs: a HTTP-In node, and a TCP-In node.
+This flow has two inputs: a HTTP-In node or a TCP-In node.
+Either can be used and lead to the same result, as you can see where the sequences merge into one.
 The HTTP-In simply expects a GET sent to {Base_URL}/buttons along with a query string containing button1 and button2.
 The TCP node expects a string (text) and will treat each line as a separate string.
 It passes along a payload of the query string as an object to the *Parse Input* function node, which expects name:value pairs separated by a space (i.e. "serial:starterkit001 button1:1 button2:0").

 The function middle nodes affect the payload in various ways in order to communicate the button states.
 The *Twillio* node is configured with a particular account to send an SMS to a particular phone number.